Here is the June 2020 monthly update on Society activities:

 The Board is still considering how best to hold the Annual General Meeting – postponed from April by COVID-19 restrictions.
 This is a tricky issue due to the relatively vulnerable nature of our membership re: COVID-19.
 Options include holding an ‘actual’ meeting with Covid-19 protocols in place; holding a ‘virtual’ meeting using Zoom (an online meeting application) through computer connection or phone-in or mail ballot, or a combination ‘actual and virtual’ meeting.

 Partly by way of determining how many members can use Zoom, the Board set up Zoom practice sessions on June 8th, 9th, and 10th.
 These were not well attended –which could signify that most members are familiar enough with computers and the Zoom App not to need a practice session – but more realistically we believe it is due to discomfort or inability among the membership to working online.
 Currently, we are leaning toward an ‘actual’ meeting to be held outside with a barbeque on Saturday, August 22, 2020, at noon.
-We are still determining the best location in mid-August.
-We will keep you posted.

 Key AGM business to be conducted includes provision of the financial report, annual society status report, election of a new Board and approval of the revised Bylaws (which have been on the website for members to review since December).